I’ve had a soft spot for all things Walt Disney for as long as I can remember.

 Take me for example.

-But I kept getting stuck in my overthinking and over-analyzing.
+But I kept getting stuck in overthinking.
+In the not knowing.

 Just like Lewis in Meet The Robinsons, who couldn’t complete his ‘save the future’ mission alone, neither could I.